stargate-bukkit/Stargate-Bukkit/README.md

 - Implements proper snowman snow blocking, and removes the "temporary" ignoreEntrances option
 - Adds a default gate using end stone bricks and end gateway for more default diversity
 - Makes portals using end portal blocks work as expected
+- Adds missing permissions to the readme
+- Adds missing permissions to plugin.yml and simplifies permission checks by specifying default values for child permissions
+- Renames stargate.reload to stargate.admin.reload to maintain consistency

 #### \[Version 0.8.0.3] PseudoKnight fork